 The menschmaschine developers took a simple, iterative approach to configuring tadaa's cloud environment.
 "The AWS Cloud freed up a lot of resources," Wachsmuth says.
 "For example, when we moved from our self-administered database to Amazon DynamoDB, we eliminated the burdens of scaling in favor of predictable response times and infinite table sizes.
 That was a very easy business decision to make."

 “DynamoDB also allowed us to have infinite table sizes,” he continues.
-“In our previous solutions, we carried database files of up to 8 TB around on Amazon Elastic Block Store (Amazon EBS) volumes—not very handy.
+“In our previous solutions, we carried database files of up to eight terabytes around on Amazon Elastic Block Store (Amazon EBS) volumes—not very handy.
 Furthermore, we don’t have to take care of redundancy and sharding strategies anymore.
 All this is built in for Amazon DynamoDB.”